Microgreens 101: How to grow microgreens at home

-- Quick turnaround– even if a crop is unsuccessful, little time and resource will have been lost, and starting over is straightforward
+- Quick turnaround– even if a crop is unsuccessful, little time and resources will have been lost, and starting over is straightforward.

-You can add microgreens to almost any dish.
+You can add microgreens to almost any dish, including soups and smoothies.
 Try adding them on top of your next meal for a fresh crunch of flavor!
-Image: @alliwandersaur

 What can be grown as a microgreen?

-While the microgreen varieties seen in grocery stores are fairly limited to those with a longer shelf life, the range of plants that can be grown as microgreens is surprisingly vast.
-Commonly grown microgreens include salad greens, leafy vegetables, edible flowers, herbs, and even some root vegetables.
+While the varieties of microgreens seen in grocery stores are pretty limited to those with a longer shelf life, the range of plants that can be grown as microgreens is surprisingly vast.
+Commonly grown microgreens include salad greens, leafy vegetables, edible flowers, herbs, and even some root veggies.